mikolajMacioszczyk/Checkers/README.md

 - The desktop application enables interactive gameplay against a computer opponent.

-Thank you for using our "CheckersGame" application!
+Thank you for using our "Checkers" application!
 We hope you enjoy playing checkers and testing the algorithm using the console application.

 # Sreens from desktop application
 ![DesktopCheckers1](https://github.com/mikolajMacioszczyk/Checkers/assets/57719701/036570d4-eb6c-4a11-a073-f81c839664b9)